dbarkowsky/FE-Tears-of-Ashunera/content/Classes/Malig Knight.md

 ### Choosing a Magic Type
 Coming from a class with no magic, you have the option to select a magic type from one of the following options:

-- [[Weapons#Dark Tomes|Dark Tomes]] and the Wizard spell list.
+- [[Tomes#Dark Tomes|Dark Tomes]] and the Wizard spell list.
 Intelligence is your spellcasting modifier.
-- [[Weapons#Anima Tomes|Anima Tomes]] and the Wizard spell list.
+- [[Tomes#Anima Tomes|Anima Tomes]] and the Wizard spell list.
 Intelligence is your spellcasting modifier.
-- [[Weapons#Light Tomes|Light Tomes]] and the Cleric spell list.
+- [[Tomes#Light Tomes|Light Tomes]] and the Cleric spell list.
 Wisdom is your spellcasting modifier.

 A set number of Tomes can be attuned to at one time, but these attunement slots are separate from those used for other magical items.
 You begin this class with three (3) Tome Attunement slots if you currently have none.